Distributed Simultaneous Inference in Generalized Linear Models via Confidence Distribution

-If is often the case that big data in practice has extremely large sample size $N$ and a relatively large number of covariates $p$, {\em say}, from hundreds to thousands.
-Although the overall variable-to-sample ratio $p/N$ is typically small, in each sub-dataset such ratio becomes $K p/N$ when the full data are divided into $K$ separate batches.
-The sample size reduction due to the data division may cause numerical instability for the search for the maximum likelihood estimate.
-In addition, to deal with the case in that most of covariates are unimportant, which often occurs when hundreds to thousands covariates are included in the analysis, it is inevitable to invoke regularised or penalised methods for dimension reduction, such as lasso \citep{tibshirani1996regression, zou2005regularization}, SCAD \citep{fan2001variable} and MCP \citep{zhang2010nearly}.
-For regularised estimation, constructing confidence density for penalised estimators is analytically challenging because: (i) sparse estimators such as lasso estimators do not have a tractable limiting distribution, and (ii) the oracle property such as the asymptotic normal distribution for estimators of the truly non-zero covariate effects is hardly used in practice because the truth of important or unimportant covariates is never known in advance.
+Although the overall sample size is large, it is reduced $K$ times in the sub-datasets due to data partition.
+The sample size reduction and potentially unbalanced sample sizes across sub-datasets may cause numerical instability in the search for the MLE, especially in overfitted models when most of covariates are unimportant among all covariates that are included in the analysis.
+As shown in Section~\ref{sec:simulation}, coverage probabilities of confidence intervals obtained by the classical meta-analysis method deviate drastically from the nominal level as $K$ increases.
+This motivates the use of regularized regression to overcome such numerical instability.
+For regularized estimators, such as lasso \citep{tibshirani1996regression} and SCAD \citep{fan2001variable}, constructing confidence intervals is analytically challenging because: (i) sparse estimators usually do not have a tractable limiting distribution, and (ii) the oracle property \citep{fan2001variable} relying on knowledge of the truly non-zero parameters is not applicable to statistical inference since the oracle is unknown in practice.